zinniezhang/react-workbox-demo/README.md

   );
 }
 ```
 5. Now register a route to cache 3rd party API calls.
 Add the below code to service-worker.js.
 You can refer to (https://developers.google.com/web/tools/workbox).
+** You may need to npm install the plugins

 ```javascript
 //https://api.themoviedb.org/3/discover/tv?sort_by=popularity.desc&api_key=23b2268f768ece0bfc73690051ee08da